Learning Prusa Slicer: Settings and Supports

 Most noticeably, is the addition of a list of items below the printer settings tab.
 Here, you can select individual objects and edit more specific aspects of it.
 Down below, you will find coordinates for precise movement of objects, as well as object scale, allowing for resizing of the object.

 Additional options are hidden until you right click an object.
 Here, we can access options such as mirroring and fixing the object for printing.
 You’ll also be able to ‘paint’ sections of the object to have different printing settings in regards to supports and infill.
-This is useful is you only want certain sections to have higher infill or to be without auto-generated supports.
+This is useful if you only want certain sections to have higher infill or to be without auto-generated supports.

 You’ll also have access to a new option on your left-most bar, with paint on supports.
 This lets you determine exactly where supports will be generated, and is useful in you only have a couple of overhangs to support.